903.8 freeway and expressway guide signs

 Guidance.
 The use of punctuation is not to be used on structural signing.

 Option.
-Exceptions include the use of a solidus (slanted line or forward slash) to separate routes listed on interchange sequence signing, a hyphen placed between “I” and the interstate route number on interchange sequence signing and any punctuation that is part of a proper name such as “Boone’s Lick Rd”.
+Exceptions include the use of a solidus (slanted line or forward slash) to display fractions, a dash or hyphen to separate routes listed on interchange sequence signing or placed between “I” and the interstate route number on interchange sequence signing, and any punctuation that is part of a proper name such as “Boone’s Lick Rd”.

 903.8.17 Symbols (MUTCD Section 2E.18)